rdvid/fullstack-scrapy/tests/README.md

 * **Expand test coverage:** Continuously add new test cases to cover all aspects of the project's functionality.
 * **Integrate with CI/CD:** Integrate automated testing into your continuous integration and continuous delivery (CI/CD) pipeline for seamless testing and deployment.
 * **Explore advanced testing techniques:** Consider incorporating more advanced testing techniques like end-to-end (E2E) testing or performance testing as needed.
+* **Enhance coverage and mock use:** implement and extend the mock culture upon the implementation